 Further, one of the police officers proceeded to confiscate Plaintiff’s phone without her permission and searched Plaintiff’s handbag and motor vehicle.
 Plaintiff was extremely scared and stressed as Plaintiff feared that the two police officers would rape her.
-Plaintiff felt vulnerable, helpless, and embarrassed.
-In contrast, the police officers averred that they saw Plaintiff reverse out of the property of a person that is a drug dealer and reasonably suspected that Plaintiff was committing an offence listed in Schedule 1 of the Criminal Procedure Act and was authorized to arrest and detain the Plaintiff in terms of section 40 (1)(b) of the Criminal Procedure Act.
+The plaintiff felt vulnerable, helpless, and embarrassed.
+In contrast, the police officers averred that they saw Plaintiff reverse out of the property of a person who is a drug dealer and reasonably suspected that Plaintiff was committing an offence listed in Schedule 1 of the Criminal Procedure Act and was authorized to arrest and detain the Plaintiff in terms of section 40 (1)(b) of the Criminal Procedure Act.

-The court had to decide on the quantum that Plaintiff is claiming from Defendant for the unlawful arrest, impairment of dignity, loss of freedom, deprivation of her freedom of movement, pain, suffering and psychological trauma and humiliation as a result of the arrest and detention.
-The court found that although there was no evidence adduced to the extent of the publicity of the arrest, the court is unable to deny it.
+The court had to decide on the quantum that Plaintiff is claiming from Defendant for the unlawful arrest, impairment of dignity, loss of freedom, deprivation of her freedom of movement, pain, suffering, psychological trauma and humiliation as a result of the arrest and detention.
+The court found that although there was no evidence adduced to the extent of the publicity of the arrest, the court was unable to deny it.
 Further, the court found that although there was no evidence to conclude that the arrest was malicious, the court is satisfied that the police officers were harsh in the way they arrested the Plaintiff and the way they handcuffed the Plaintiff by physically hurting her.
-The court found that although there was no evidence the police were not circumspect in the manner they arrested the Plaintiff after the Plaintiff protested that she is innocent.
+The court found that although there was no evidence the police were not circumspect in the manner they arrested the Plaintiff after the Plaintiff protested that she was innocent.
 The court further elaborated that “this type of behaviour by the police should not be tolerated and must be discouraged at all costs.”
 Also, the manner in which they mocked Plaintiff with their sneering remarks during the arrest and not apologizing aggravates the aggressive nature of the arrest and consequently violates Plaintiff’s rights.
-Further, although the body search was conducted by a female officer, it constituted an unwarranted and avoidable invasion of the Plaintiff’s rights to dignity, privacy, and bodily integrity which must be taken into account by the courts when determining quantum.
+Further, although the body search was conducted by a female officer, it constituted an unwarranted and avoidable invasion of the Plaintiff’s rights to dignity, privacy, and bodily integrity which must be taken into account by the courts when determining the quantum.

 The court held that in respect of the circumstances, an amount of R540 000.00 (five hundred and forty thousand rands) would constitute sufficient solatium for the Plaintiff’s injured feelings.
 In this matter, Plaintiff’s dignity was desecrated by the arresting officers and Plaintiff was deeply hurt by the incident which was evident in court and by her tearfulness.